jinterlante1206/AleutianLocal/README.md

 * **Other Available Pipelines:**
     * `standard`: Uses only the results from the initial vector search.
 Select via `aleutian ask --pipeline standard`.
 Faster execution, potentially less precise context.
 * **Future Pipelines:** Implementations for Raptor, GraphRAG, RIG, and Semantic Search strategies are planned.

+#### Ingestion, Chunking, and PDR-Readiness
+All retrieval strategies (Standard, Reranking, etc.) depend on the quality and structure of the data in Weaviate.
+The aleutian populate vectordb command is built to create a high-quality, high-performance knowledge base.

+-  *Content-Aware Chunking:* The orchestrator's ingestion handler (documents.go) uses different langchaingo text splitters based on file type.
+It applies rules for Python code (splitting on class and def) that are different from Markdown (splitting on # headers) or plain text (splitting on \n\n).
+- *High-Throughput Batching:* To achieve maximum speed on a local machine, the orchestrator does not use a slow, "chatty" token-based splitter.
+Instead, it uses fast character-based splitting which allows it to process all chunks in one batch to the embedding server and one batch to Weaviate.
+This is an engineering trade-off that massively prioritizes ingestion speed.
+- *Parent Document Retriever (PDR) Ready:* This is a key feature of the ingestion pipeline.
+  Every chunk saved to Weaviate includes a parent_source property, linking it back to the original file (e.g., test/rag_files/detroit_history.txt).
+This prepares your system for advanced RAG techniques like PDR, where you can search on small, precise chunks but retrieve the entire parent document for the LLM to use as context, solving the "context-cutoff" problem.

 ### External Model Integration